gitter-badger/sensor-canon/README.md

 __Please note:__ The sensor-canon currently accepts only simple cron expressions with '\*' in each position) when both a POST and a PUT frequency are set.
 Work on supporting a wider range of cron expressions is in progress.
 Contributions are very welcome!
 The full range of cron expressions is supported when POSTing only.

-The canon is now readY to fire - either once ore continuously:
+The canon is now ready to fire - either once ore continuously:

 ```js
 canon.continuousFire()